What to Do if Your Furnace Got a Red Tag in Ontario?

 In this case, the main difference between the two types of tags is the fact that for the A type of red tag, the technician stops the supply of gas immediately before leaving.
 On the other hand, for the B type, one is given a chance to resolve the identified problem before the supply of gas is cut off.

-How to remove the Red Tag from my appliances?
+How to Remove the Red Tag from My Furnace?

 The first thing that you need to do is to get your appliance checked by a licensed technician and make the repairs done by him.
 The Technician or the service company can be different from the one that issued the red tag.
 But always reach out to a good certified and experienced service technician.